enterstudio/scikit_learn_keras_demo/README.md

 Note: this setup installs the "CPU version" of TensorFlow; if you're running some large model you'll want to use the "GPU version" for much better efficiency.
 It's a slightly different setup that is outside the scope of this demo, but just something to keep in mind.

+We use graphviz for displaying decision trees in the scikit learn demo.
+You may need to install graphviz; follow the instructions [here](https://graphviz.gitlab.io/download/).
+On a Mac, `brew install graphviz` does the trick.

 ## Step 4: Run the Jupyter notebook
 `jupyter notebook`